EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

     f = open('participants_data.csv', encoding='utf-8-sig')

+The 'open' function is used to access a file called 'participants_data.csv'.
-The 'open' function takes two arguments: the first is the filename (in this case, 'participants_data.csv') and the second is the mode in which to open the file.
+It has two parts: the first part is the name of the file, and the second part is how the file should be opened.
-The 'encoding' parameter is used to specify the character encoding used in the file.
-In this case, 'utf-8-sig' is used, which is a variant of the UTF-8 encoding that includes a byte-order mark (BOM) at the beginning of the file.
+The 'encoding' parameter tells the computer which characters are used in the file.
+In this case, 'utf-8-sig' is used, which is a way of encoding that includes a special marker at the beginning of the file.
-The BOM is a special character sequence that indicates the byte order of the data in the file, and it can be used by some programs to determine the file's encoding automatically.
+This marker tells the computer which way the data is arranged in the file and helps some programs figure out what kind of text it is.

 Once the file is opened, the returned file object is assigned to the variable 'f'.
 The file object can then be used to read data from the file using various methods.